jacobacon/Game/README.md

-This game is going to be a turn based strategy game that involves zombies.
-Not sure what else yet.
+So I decided to make this a survival game that involves random "battles" (Like Pokemon), randomly generated worlds, and lots of monsters.

-Name under works.
+Still don't have a name for it.